arh23/strgen-js/README.md

 This would generate 3 values between 1 and 9, and 10 characters between a and z.

+You can also use a range of quantifiers, for example:

+*[a-z]{4:8} or [a-z]{4-8}*

+This will generate a string containing characters a to z with a length of between 4 and 8 characters (inclusive).
+A colon or dash can be used as shown above.

 #### Sequences

 Sequences, denoted by ( and ) allow the specification of whole word values to be used in the generator.